RevenueCat/meta-memcache-py/README.md

 contribute!

 ## Stats:
-The cache pools offer a `get_counters()` that offers information of the state of the servers and their connection pools:
+The cache pools offer a `get_counters()` that return information about the state of the servers and their connection pools:

 ```
     def get_counters(self) -> Dict[ServerAddress, PoolCounters]: